fs/code_climate_check/README.md

 [![Code Climate](https://codeclimate.com/github/fs/codeclimate_ci.png)](https://codeclimate.com/github/fs/codeclimate_ci)
 [![Test Coverage](https://codeclimate.com/github/fs/codeclimate_ci/badges/coverage.svg)](https://codeclimate.com/github/fs/codeclimate_ci)

+The main idea of the Code Climate CI gem is that you can implement it to your ci script.
+Gem will compare code quality in current branch with master branch through CodeClimate API and if code in your branch become worse then ci script will be interrupted.

-Gem that allows you to compare code quality in your branch using CodeClimate API right from your console.
+You can also compare code quality in your branch using this gem right from your console.

 ## Installation